zane2231/Project-3-group-4/README.md

 <h2> <p align="center">County Data <a href="https://zane2231.github.io/Project-3-group-4/DashbardTexasCounty.html">WEBSITE</a><h2>
 Proposal: We are making a database for Texans to reference for information on voting statistics in Texas.
 This database will include a map with voting locations and general stats about Texas voters.

-Target Audience: Texan voters, educational institutions, lawmakers.
+Target Audience: Texan voters, educational institutions, lawmakers, federal agencies

 Team Members: Sunny Bhatt, Kristal Conception, Zane Rios, Chloe Valverde